fatmasevinck/enetLTS/paper/paper.md

 > X <- gene[, keep]
 ```

-Like many other packages, the easy way to use the package `enetLTS` is to install it directly from `CRAN` (or install from `Github`).
+Like many other packages, the easy way to use the package `enetLTS` is to install it directly from `CRAN` (or install directly from `Github`).
 The default `family` option is `gaussian`, which corresponds to linear regression.

 ```R
 > # install and load package